ursatile/css4eng/201-basic-css-selectors.md

 ## Selectors, inline styles, and !important

 Inline styles --- `<p style="font-style: italic;">italics!</p>` --- will usually take precedence over any other rules which target that element.
+You just showed up to the fight with an Imperial Star Destroyer...

 CSS has the `!important` keyword.
 That's the word important with a leading exclamation mark -- and yes, in most programming languages, the exclamation mark is logical not, so this means `not important`, and yes, this is one of the things that the designers of CSS acknowledge was a mistake.